cithukyaw/thai-flash/README.md

 # ThaiFlash

-A simple application to learn and memorize Thai letters - consonants and vowels as flashcard.
+A simple application to learn and memorize Thai letters - consonants, vowels and numbers as flashcard.

 Tech Stack:
 - React + TypeScript + Vite